vruusmann/blog/_posts/2014-07-14-jpmml_evaluator_api_upgrade_guide.md

 }
 ```

-For more information about the import and export capabilities of the JPMML-Model library, please refer to the blog post about [converting PMML documents between different schema versions] ({{ site.baseurl }}{% post_url 2014-06-20-jpmml_model_api_import_export %}).
+For more information about the import and export capabilities of the JPMML-Model library, please refer to the blog post about [converting PMML documents between different schema versions]({{ site.baseurl }}{% post_url 2014-06-20-jpmml_model_api_import_export %}).

 ##### Miscellaneous #####